A Walk Down Memory Lane with History Week Celebrations

-To celebrate Wellington Place’s rich history, we’ll be hosting our very own dedicated History Week from 1st – 8th May.
+To celebrate Wellington Place’s rich history, we hosted our very own dedicated History Week from 1st – 8th May 2019

-Over the course of the week we’ll be introducing a series of events including a History Walk and a History Talk, in addition to sharing some fascinating facts and images from years gone by, on our social media pages.
+Over the course of the week we hosted a series of events, including a History Walk and a History Talk, in addition to sharing some fascinating facts and images from years gone by, on our social media pages.
+One of the most popular events was the history walk, led by Urban Geographer Tour Guide and Director of Leeds City Walking Tours, Rachael Unsworth.

-Here Rachael gives us a glimpse into the fascinating history of Wellington Place.
+For those who missed the tour, here Rachael gives you a glimpse into the fascinating history of Wellington Place…

-What’s the story behind the part of Leeds now known as MEPC Wellington Place?
+So, what is the story behind the part of Leeds now known as Wellington Place?

 In 1792, Benjamin Gott started to build his pioneering Park Mills on a field beside the River Aire, beyond the western edge of the old cloth trading town of Leeds.
 For centuries, the preparation, spinning and weaving of wool had all taken place in scattered villages and farmsteads across West Yorkshire with only the final processing and sales taking place in Leeds.